isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-Oriental Emporium: The End of an Era.md

 <a href="https://biblioasia.nlb.gov.sg/vol-15/issue-2/jul-sep-2019/"><center>Back to Issue</center></a>

 #### **NOTES**
-[^1]:
-[^2]:
-[^3]:
-[^4]:
-[^5]:
-[^6]:
-[^7]:
-[^8]:
-[^9]:
-[^10]:
-The Singapore Memory Project, launched in 2011, is a whole-of-nation movement by the National Library Board that aims to capture and document memories and moments related to Singapore from individuals and organisations.
+[^1]:The Singapore Memory Project, launched in 2011, is a whole-of-nation movement by the National Library Board that aims to capture and document memories and moments related to Singapore from individuals and organisations.
-Wong, S. (n.d.).
-Oriental Emporium go to place in the 80s.
+[^2]:Wong, S. (n.d.). *Oriental Emporium go to place in the 80s*.
 Retrieved from Singapore Memory Project website.
-Leong, W.H. (n.d.).
-Emporium at Clementi.
+[^3]:Leong, W.H. (n.d.). *Emporium at Clementi*.
 Retrieved from Singapore Memory Project website.
-Raghawan, V. (n.d.).
-Emporium’ store.
+[^4]:Raghawan, V. (n.d.). *Emporium’ store*.
 Retrieved from Singapore Memory Project website.
-Tow Seng became the chairman of Emporium Holdings, while Tow Yong was the managing director.
+[^5]:Tow Seng became the chairman of Emporium Holdings, while Tow Yong was the managing director.
-Balasingamchow, Y.-M. (2018, July–September).
-Going shopping in the 1960s.
+[^6]:Balasingamchow, Y.-M. (2018, July–September).
+[Going shopping in the 1960s](http://www.nlb.gov.sg/biblioasia/2018/07/06/going-shopping-in-the-60s/).
 BiblioAsia, 14(2).
 Retrieved from BiblioAsia website.
+[^7]:
+[^8]:
+[^9]:
+[^10]:
 Chew, D. (Interviewer).
 (1984, January 27).
 Oral history interview with Mabel Martin [Transcript of recording no. 000388/6/4, p.
 45].
 Retrieved from National Archives of Singapore website.
 Yap, W.C.
 (Interviewer).
 (1997, November 3).
 Oral history interview with Ng Joo Kee [Transcript of recording no. 001970/4/3, pp. 26–29].
 Retrieved from National Archives of Singapore website.
 《东方百货有限公司启业特辑》[Oriental Emporium Limited] (p.1).
 (1966).
 Singapore: M.C.
 (P).
 (Call no.: RSING q381.141095957 DFB)